bill2009/lcc1802/lcc42/src/xr18DH.md

  * Oct 13 wholesale change of register names in rules from r* to R* also typo in a 4 byte compare
  * Oct 19 experimenting with stmt: EQI2(CVUI2(INDIRU1(indaddr)),CVUI2(INDIRU1(indaddr))) "surely not %0,%1,%a\n" 0
  * Oct 23 redecorating ASGNI2(addr,reg)/U2/P2 so the same peephole rule picks them up
+ * Dec 23 removing *s from loadx2(reg) so a common rule can pick them up
  * Portions copyright (C) 1999, 2000, Gray Research LLC.
 All rights reserved.
  * Portions of this file are subject to the XSOC License Agreement;
  * you may not use them except in compliance with this Agreement.